From Xojo Documentation

-The following statement embeds a ContainerControl at so that its top left corner is 50 pixels from the left side of the window and 100 pixels from the top.
+The following statement embeds a ContainerControl at so that its top left corner is 50 points from the left side of the window and 100 points from the top.

 When the project is run, the controls in the ContainerControl appear in the default window, Window1.
 Use the same approach to embed the ContainerControl in a control other than a PagePanel or TabPanel; for the latter types of controls, use EmbedWithinPanel and pass the name of the control and the desired panel number.

 Organize groups of controls into reusable interface components,